 If you are into development who doesn’t want to manage infrastructure – PaaS is suitable as you want to focus on developing the application without bothering about the management of the platform.

 If you have a complicated IT implementation that you are migrating to the Cloud – IaaS may be the right solution for you as it involves the development of infra right from scratch.

-We hope this comparison between SaaS vs PaaS vs IaaS have cleared your questions on different types of cloud computing technologies.
+We hope this comparison between IaaS vs PaaS vs SaaS have cleared your questions on different types of cloud computing technologies.
 If you still have any questions, feel free to contact us right away!